gtxll8/Project2-Tournament-Results/README.md

                2 File(s)            815 bytes
                4 Dir(s)  196,121,255,936 bytes free
  ```
-  4. Issue 'vagrant up' this will start the vagrant environment locally, at the end you should see the database tournament created and tables:
+  4. Issue 'vagrant up' this will start the vagrant environment locally, at the end of the script you should see the database tournament created and the tables/views/function :
  ```
 ==> default: You are now connected to database "tournament" as user "vagrant".
 ==> default: CREATE TABLE